ghaerr/microwindows/Readme.md

 Microwindows is very portable, is written in C and can be used on a wide range of platforms.

-Currently it is available for **Linux, Mac OS X, Android, EMSCRIPTEN, Raspberry Pi, DOS DJGPP, RTEMS, ECOS, Sony PSP, Nintendo DS** and more.
+Currently supported platforms include **Linux, Mac OS X, Android, EMSCRIPTEN, Windows, Raspberry Pi, DOS DJGPP, RTEMS, ECOS, Sony PSP, Nintendo DS** and more.

-Currently supported screen drivers include **Memory-mapped framebuffer, X11, SDL 2, Allegro, and an X11 based framebuffer emulator.**
+Currently supported screen drivers include **Memory-mapped framebuffer, X11, SDL 2, Allegro 5, Windows and an X11 based framebuffer emulator.**

 Support for cross-compiler toolchains on **x86, x86_64, ARM, PowerPC and MIPS**, big- and little-endian, and other processors.